 Board Members

-Dr. Amala Guha is a trained immunologist, specializing in the field of hematologic malignancies.
-She received her doctoral degree in immunology from the University of Allahabad, India, in collaboration with the University of Connecticut School of Medicine, in 1990.
-Some of her many interests include the role of cytokine in stem cell differentiation, tumor targeting by specific lymphocytes, cancer immunotherapy, and Ayurveda, a departure from modern medicine.
-Her other trainings include a Masters of Public Health from the University of Connecticut in 1997 and a degree in Comparative World History and Culture from India.
-She received her training in Ayurvedic medicine in Bombay, India.
+Dr. Amala Guha is a western trained immunologist, specializing in the field of hematologic malignancies.
+She received her doctoral degree in immunology from the University of Allahabad, India, in collaboration with the University of Connecticut School of Medicine.
+Some of her many interests include the role of cytokine in stem cell differentiation, tumor targeting by specific lymphocytes, cancer immunotherapy, and Ayurveda, a departure from western medicine.
+Her other trainings include a Masters of Public Health from the University of Connecticut and a degree in Comparative World History and Culture.
+She received her training in Ayurvedic medicine in Puna and rotations at Bombay and BHU.
 She is a fellow of the Leukemia Society of America.
 Dr. Guha believes that Ayurveda is a science that is assimilated in the immune system.
 "Watching my father, a first generation radiation oncologist, treat his patients and listening to his discussions about the body's innate ability to heal, absolutely fascinated me...I fell in love with immunology."
-She is the creator of Complementary Alternative Supportive Care (CASC) Program, an Ayurveda based program at UCHC (http://casc.uchc.edu) Dr. Guha's expertise in cancer immunology and her training in Ayurvedic Medicine, including herbs, and brings a unique blend of understanding to the field of Integrative Medicine.
-She lectures extensively, both nationally and internationally, on Complementary and Alternative Medicine and has been a reviewer for the National Center for Complementary and Alternative Medicine, a branch of the National Institutes of Health.
-She is often invited by the NIH to speak on various subjects.
-She teaches Ayurveda at the University of Connecticut School of Medicine, and conducts workshops independently.
-Dr Guha is the Editor-in-Chief of the journal "Elements" Ayurveda and Health & Nutrition, the official journal of ISAH.
-She is the founding president of the International Society for Ayurveda and Health (ISAH)

 Ayurvedic Consortium